He shall be called a Ναζωραῖος/Nazoraios [Nazirite]…Mt 2:23

 - g) יָהְוֶה YÂH-WEH, “He is caused to respond” 3rd Person Masculine Singular Hophal Imperfect of the verb HÂ-WÂH

 - h) יָהוּהֵ YÂHU-HEY This form is from the Jewish Orthodox Rav, Ariel Bar Tzaddok (an expert in Hebrew).
-Although he says, do not actually say it, he published a paper saying that this is the pronunciation.
+Although he cautions against actually annunciating it, he published a paper saying that this is the pronunciation.
 He stated that the root of the name is the Hebrew verb, הֹוֶה HOWEH, to be and that adding the letter Yod י to a root verb, conjugates it from passive to active tense.
-He says, that the “Yahu” part is identical to the end of names.
-(Netanyahw or Eliyahw).
+He says, that the “Yahu” part is identical to the end of names. (as in Netanyahw or Eliyahw, not ya-hu).
 This is also related to a concentration technique.
-Repeat with proper intent: breathe in slowly, Yahw, and breathe out, Hey.
+Repeat with proper intent: breathe in slowly, mentally saying, Yahw, and breathe out, Hey.
+Or, maybe, more correct,

 The root of HÂ-YÂH above has a further root: meaning, to breathe.
 (H1933 in Strong’s Concordance: הָוָה hawah.
 The word breath, is ruach and is feminine in gender.)
 We find that Yahweh-Yahwah is abbreviated at the beginning and ending of names as Yahw and even further as Yah, as in HaleluYah.
 But, this Yah is pronounced with the more rounded “ahw”.
 So, הַלְלוּיָהּ HaleluYâh is pronounced as: HaleluYâhw, and with a heavier ‘h’.
 A pathach ַ has an “ah” sound as in “father” and a qâmets ָ has an “ahw” sound as in “law”.
 In compound names there is a shift of emphasis in syllables.
-In such cases, the sound of Yahw at the beginning of a name is shortened, so that Yahwshúa is written like this: Y’hwShúa or YahwShúa or YehoShúa.
+In such cases, the sound of Yahw at the beginning of a name is shortened, so that Yahwshúa is written like this: Y’hwShúa or YahwShúa or YәhoShúa.
 We will cover this more shortly.
 We also find another abbreviation in compound names, shortening יהו to יו as in Yoél (Joel) יואל = יהואל YahwÉl.
 And, Yoḥanan (John) יוחנן = יהוחנן = YahwḤanán.
-Yahweh with YahwShua, YahwḤanan, YahwEl, and many others.
+YahwShua, YahwḤanan, YahwEl, and many others.